mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 - time actively observing parent's activity
 - time discussing game features with parent

+#### Coding the Patterns of Activity in Vignette A

-In terms to help answer RQ3 about the use of game design patterns, the following coding structure was applicable.
+In terms to help answer the RQ about the use of game design patterns, the following coding structure was applicable.

 - design stages
 - game element being worked on

 I wanted to test the ability of Nvivo to give insight about the engagement of young participants for different activities.

 - e.g. code 2022-12-02 s & t - and compare time on different tasks